replace with your username and S3 bucket

 varm: ['PCs']

-object references underlying lazy h5
+Without subsetting, it references the underlying lazy h5 or zarr arrays:

 adata.X